SharePointPro/SpproEntity/README.md

 CRUD Actions has never been simpler.

+# Why Not Linq to SharePoint?
+Linq to SharePoint is an excellent option (Most likely a better choice for you).
+The advantage to the SharePoint Entity Framework is it offers out of the box support for file Attachments and Geolocation fields.

 # Installation
 * Create your SharePoint Lists.
 * Download library and reference SpproFramework in your project.